 July 2019 and we were asked to play again at the amazing Timitar Festival in Agadir, Morocco, so took the opportunity to record that most Moroccan of instruments – the ribab, which we didn’t record last time here in 2014.

 A ribab is a type of violin with only one string, usually made of horse hair, and is sometimes spelt rebab (not to be confused with a rabab or rubab, which is a stringed lute instrument from Afghanistan).
-It’s very much part of Morocco’s Amazigh or Berber ethnic culture, the indigenous pre-islamic inhabitants of North Africa (if you’re unfamiliar, this short video explains).
+It’s very much part of Morocco’s Amazigh or Berber ethnic culture, the indigenous pre-islamic inhabitants of North Africa (if you’re unfamiliar, this short video on Youtube explains).
 The instrument comes from the country’s southern most region, where the Sahara is to the south, the Atlantic to the west and the Atlas Mountains to the east.

 So leaving Agadir, we drove south to the beautiful town of Tiznit, a few hundred miles from where the Western Sahara starts, to meet up with ribab player Ahmed Bijdiguen.
 Stopping outside the town in the desert surroundings near where he lived, we recorded and filmed a wonderful session with him before heading into Tiznit itself.